bitst0rm-pub/Formatter/README.md

                 // - The "new_file_on_format" option can be used to rename files
                 //   at the same time if needed.
                 // - The "format_on_save" option above, which only works in the
-                //   single file mode, does not take effect here.
+                //   single-file mode, does not take effect here.
                 // - All none-text files (binary) will be automatically ignored.
                 // - To STOP the current formatting process, press any of the
                 //   arrow keys (up, down, left, right) on your keyboard.